 2. Years to > MMA

-The NPV MMA Diff. of the $282 is below the $500 target I look for in a stock that has increased dividends as long as SYY has.
-If SYY grows its dividend at 3.6% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.41%.
-SYY earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The NPV MMA Diff. of the $358 is below the $500 target I look for in a stock that has increased dividends as long as SYY has.
+The stock's current yield of 2.34% exceeds the 2.01% estimated 20-year average MMA rate.

-Memberships and Peers: SYY is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company’s peer group includes: G. Willi Food-International Ltd. (WILC) with a 0.0% yield, Spartan Stores Inc. (SPTN) with a 1.5% yield, and United Natural Foods, Inc. (UNFI) with a 0.0% yield.
+Peers: The company’s peer group includes: G. Willi Food-International Ltd. (WILC) with a 7.2% yield, Spartan Stores Inc. (SPTN) with a 1.6% yield, and United Natural Foods, Inc. (UNFI) with a 0.0% yield.

 Conclusion: SYY did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
 This quantitatively ranks SYY as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $31.32 before SYY's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 43 years of consecutive dividend increases.
-At that price the stock would yield 3.7%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $49.61 before SYY's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 46 years of consecutive dividend increases.
+At that price the stock would yield 2.7%.

 Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.1%.
-This dividend growth rate is lower than the 3.6% used in this analysis, thus providing no margin of safety.
-SYY has a risk rating of 1.75 which classifies it as a Medium risk stock.
+This dividend growth rate is higher than the 3.9% used in this analysis, thus providing no margin of safety.
+SYY has a risk rating of 1.50 which classifies it as a Medium risk stock.

-SYY is trading above my fair value price of $26.26.
-In addition, its free cash flow payout of 70% (down from 90% in the last review) is above my maximum level.
-The company has improved its FCF payout over the last several quarters.
+The stock is trading above my fair value price of $47.64.
+In addition, its debt to total capital of 72% (up from 52%) and its free cash flow payout of 39% (down from 68% in the last review) are above my maximum level.
 I will continue to wait until the SYY's dividend fundamentals improve before adding to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in SYY (1.4% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in SYY (1.7% of my Dividend Growth Portfolio).
+See a list of all my Dividend Growth Portfolio holdings here.